Can You Eat Microgreen Roots? Here's Why We Don't

 - Easy chewing with no fibrous root material

-Flavor Profile The above-ground portions contain:
+Flavor Profile.
+The above-ground portions contain:

 - Concentrated flavors people actually seek